Leroy Anderson Square Friends

 That led to his meeting Boston Pops Orchestra conductor Arthur Fiedler.
 It was a turning point in his life and the beginning of a lifelong professional relationship.
 Leroy composed the music, and Arthur introduced his new pieces at Boston Pops Orchestra concerts.

 During the 1930's, Leroy worked as an arranger for popular dance orchestras, alongside his brother, Russell, who played double bass.
-Together, they played in orchestras on cruise ships of the Norwegian Line crossing between New York and Scandinavia.
-Leroy said that he enjoyed making use of his fluency in Scandinavian languages by conversing with the crew who came from Norway, Denmark and Sweden.
+Together, they played in the orchestra on the Hellig Olav of the Copenhagen-based ship company Scandinavia Line crossing between New York and Scandinavia in 1930.
+3 Leroy said that he enjoyed making use of his fluency in Scandinavian languages by conversing with the crew who came from Norway, Denmark and Sweden.

-In 1995 Harvard University named its new Harvard University Band headquarters the Anderson Band Center in honor of Leroy Anderson.
+On October 26, 1995 the Trustees of Harvard University named the new Harvard University Band headquarters at 74 Mount Auburn Street in Cambridge, Massachusetts the Anderson Band Center in honor of former HUB Director Leroy Anderson (Director: 1929, 1931-1935).

 Also visit the official website for Leroy Anderson maintained by his family.